-As of 2010, the “Moser Homestead” was listed on the New York and National Register of Historic Places.
-The Mennonite Heritage Farm consists of a family dwelling (built in 1845) and a compact grouping of granary (dates mid- to late-nineteenth century) and two English barns date to 1874.
+The Adirondack Mennonite Heritage Association purchased the Moser homestead (Adirondack Mennonite Heritage Farm) on the Erie Canal Road, Croghan, New York, (near Kirschnerville) in 1990 as an open-air history museum.
+The Mennonite Heritage Farm consists of a family dwelling (built in 1845) and a compact grouping of granary (dates mid- to late-nineteenth century) and an English barn dates to 1874.
 The home was used for worship services in the nineteenth and early twentieth century.

 We are on Facebook!
 Visit our page now, "Like" us, and then tell your friends about us.